simoneburch/config-onprem-ad/README.md

 ![image](https://github.com/simoneburch/config-ad/assets/152559137/d37ae7af-1380-4011-b93c-ee654e34d291)

-- Remote log in to Client-1 as the original local admin user (You can double-check DNS settings in the Command Prompt with ipconfig /all to make sure it points to the DC-1 private IP.
+- Remote in to Client-1 as the original local admin user (You can double-check DNS settings in the Command Prompt with ipconfig /all to make sure it points to the DC-1 private IP.
 Also, ping that IP for connectivity)<br/>
 <br/>
 <br/>

 ![image](https://github.com/simoneburch/config-ad/assets/152559137/a0fef272-a772-46f3-b251-dc2a59d5dfd3)

 - Join Client-1 to the domain: right_click the Windows icon > System > Rename this PC(advanced) > Change... > select Domain, input mydomain.com, OK > enter domain admin account name and password, OK > Welcome popup window, OK > Restart window, OK.<br/>
 <br/>